kuljitsingh-crypto/plugable-authentication/readme.md

     "Default: null.
 Example: '10h'/'7d'.
 It is used to modify the token expires time.
 By default, the token expires in 1 day.",
   verifyAuthKeyOnCreation:
     'Default: false.
 If you want to mark your authentication key (email) as verified on creation, set as true.',
   sanitizeObjectBeforeAdd: 'Default true.
-Sanitize metadata,privateData and publicData before adding to the database.'
+Sanitize metadata,privateData and publicData before adding to the database.', thirdPartyLoginOption - 'default empty object.
+    "providerName" representing the name of third-party authentication providers (e.g., "google", "facebook",etc.), "isPasswordRequired" (default false): Indicates whether a password is required for the corresponding authentication provider, passwordValidationPattern" (default '^[a-zA-Z0-9@$!%*?&^#~_+-]{8,256}$'): Regex for validating passwords for the corresponding authentication provider,used only when "isPasswordRequired=true", "passwordValidationName" (default '"Must be valid characters"'): Message displayed when a password not match "passwordValidationPattern", used only when "isPasswordRequired=true".
+   '

 };

 const authInstance = new PlugableAuthentication({